 On the other side, if you want to create a unique password for each website, you will never be able to remember them all.

-These tools save every information that you enter, as login details, and store them with the latest security software.
+These tools save every piece of information that you enter, like login details, and store them with the latest security software.

 9. Protect your camera and microphone

 People can use many ways to steal your information.
 But, the most dangerous thing is to record you through your own WebCam.